Non-Bloch band theory for non-Hermitian continuum systems: Periodic continuum systems

 has four roots $|\beta_{1}(E)|\le|\beta_{2}(E)|\le|\beta_{3}(E)|\le|\beta_{4}(E)|$ in this case, the lattice GBZ equation is given by $|\beta_{2}(E)|=|\beta_{3}(E)|$.
 Then the non-Bloch band theory for multiband lattice systems directly gives the lattice GBZ and OBC spectrum [Fig. \ref{fig:periodic_p4_energy}].

-Notably, the numerical results obtained from the lattice model, as depicted in Fig.\ref{fig:periodic_p4_energy}(a), exhibit remarkable consistency with the results derived from the transfer matrix method, as illustrated in Fig. \ref{fig:periodic_p4_energy}(b).
-The agreement between these two methods establishes them as reliable benchmarks for each other.
-Consequently, they efficiently provide accurate wavefunctions and OBC spectrums of a periodic non-Hermitian continuum system, particularly in the regime of long-wavelength limits.
+Notably, the numerical results obtained from the lattice model, as depicted in Fig. \ref{fig:periodic_p4_energy}(a), exhibit remarkable consistency with the results derived from the transfer-matrix method, as illustrated in Fig. \ref{fig:periodic_p4_energy}(b).
+The agreement between these two methods indicates that they can serve as reliable benchmarks for each other.
+Consequently, they efficiently provide accurate wavefunctions and OBC spectrums of a periodic non-Hermitian continuum system, particularly in {the low-energy part of the OBC spectrum.

-Upon comparing the OBC spectrum of the periodic model [Fig.\ref{fig:periodic_p4_energy}(a)] to that of the homogeneous model [Fig.\ref{fig:generalp4}(a)], we observe that the additional periodic potential $V(x)$ has a significant impact primarily on the low-energy segment of the spectrum, regardless of whether PBC or OBC are considered.
+Upon comparing the OBC spectrum of the periodic model [Fig. \ref{fig:periodic_p4_energy}(a)] to that of the homogeneous model [Fig. \ref{fig:generalp4}(a)], we observe that the additional periodic potential $V(x)$ has a significant impact primarily on the low-energy segment of the spectrum, regardless of whether PBC or OBC are considered.

 In the OBC case, the periodic potential induces a spectrum gap in the low-energy region, and this gap is proportional to the magnitude of $V_0$.
 The appearance of this gap can be attributed to the periodicity-induced coupling between two degenerate non-Bloch modes whose complex wave vectors differ by $2\pi$.
 Within the low-energy portion of the spectrum, two degenerate modes satisfying this condition can be gapped through the perturbation theory.
-Therefore, an energy gap $\Delta$ is anticipated in the OBC spectrum.
+Therefore an energy gap $\Delta$ is anticipated in the OBC spectrum.
 In the specific case illustrated in Fig. \ref{fig:periodic_p4_energy}(a), it is expected that $\Delta\sim V_0=5$.

 The determination of the gap value can be challenging due to finite-size effects in the effective lattice models.
 These finite-size effects arise from two factors: the discretization parameter $N$ and the length of the lattice $L$.
 Fortunately, given a specific $h_N(\beta)$, the finite-size effects induced by the lattice length $L$ can be avoided.
 This is because the OBC spectrum gap can be efficiently calculated by the GBZ theory for multiband lattice models, where we do not need to introduce the lattice length $L$.